Powered by SchoolDash

 John O'Gaunts Way, Belper DE56 0DA

 Particular strengths include Environment, Admissions and Representation.
-Relative weaknesses include Sixth form and Progress.
+Relative weaknesses include Finances and Progress.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.